 Jitter Measurement

-Jitter is an unwanted variation of one or more signal characteristics in electronics and telecommunications.
-In the context of the Genie - monitoring platform solution.
-Jitter measures the variation in the ICMP response time.
+Jitter is an unwanted variation of one or more signals in electronics and telecommunications.
+In the context of the Genie - Monitoring platform solution, jitter is the variation in the ICMP response time.

 Jitter measurement is usually needed to see the quality of streaming protocols such as: